Common Examples USCIS Immigration Fraud

 Here are some report fraud tips for your help.

 - USCIS’s online tip form is available on their website.
 You can use that form to report any fraud.
-This form is for the benefit, marriage, asylum, and visa fraud.
+This form is for the benefit of marriage, asylum, and visa fraud.
 You can also report any abuse to USCIS.
 Hence, provide appropriate details so it will be better for USCIS officers to review your information.

 Conclusion